-With GDPR just around the corner (the 25th of May, to be exact), it’s imperative that all marketers are ready for the changes that will come into effect.
+With GDPR now in practice in the EU, it’s imperative that all marketers are ready for the changes that will come into effect.

 We’d encourage marketers to consider the GDPR as an opportunity for transformation rather than a restriction; the protection of our users’ and their clients’ personal information has always been our first priority, and this increased emphasis on subscriber consent is something to be valued.